Consumer Science & Public Policy

 M.Sc.
-MDM, M.Sc.
+MEB/MDM, M.Sc.
 FRS, M.Sc.
 MAN, M.Sc.
 IECO, M.Sc.
 Win, M. WSG, Ph.D. students from the Faculty of Economic Sciences and the Faculty of Agricultural Sciences

 Learning outcome, score skills:

-After successful attendance the students should understand the public policy implications of consumer behavior.
-Moreover, they should be able to craft concrete policy suggestions based on recent consumer research.
+After successful attendance the students understand the public policy implications of consumer behavior.
+Moreover, they are able to craft concrete policy suggestions based on recent consumer research.

 The course consists of two parts, a lecture and a presentation of a term paper.